NederlandsMD/NederlandsMD.github.io/README.md

-# GitHub-hosted website, displaying html from "Interactive Web Dashboard"
+# GitHub-hosted website, displaying html from "Interactive-Dashboard: Weather by Latitude"

 This site can be found at: https://nederlandsmd.github.io/Index_HW.html